llazzaro/chem-fingerprints/docs/index.rst

-The core chemfp functionality does not depend on a third-party library but you will need a chemistry toolkit in order to generate new fingerprints from structure files. chemfp supports the free OpenBabel and RDKit toolkits and the proprietary OEChem toolkit.
+The core chemfp functionality does not depend on a third-party library but you will need a chemistry toolkit in order to generate new fingerprints from structure files. chemfp supports the free Open Babel and RDKit toolkits and the proprietary OEChem toolkit.
 Make sure you install the Python libraries for the toolkit(s) you select.